Five great opening lines from novels

+'It was the afternoon of my eighty-first birthday, and I was in bed with my catamite when Ali announced that the archbishop had come to see me.'
 So much information wrapped up in one sentence!
 What strikes me the most is the word 'catamite', a word we seldom hear nowadays, meaning it's immediately attention grabbing.
 Then there's the fact our protagonist tells us he's eighty-one.
 Ageism is alive and well in our society; many people write off the elderly as being past sex, but this one clearly isn't.
 Throw religion into the mix in the shape of the visiting archbishop, and Burgess gives us a masterly opening to his novel.

 'Earthly Powers' tells the story of Kenneth Toomey, a novelist who embarks on writing his memoirs.
 Toomey is also asked by the Archbishop of Malta to help with the canonisation of Carlo Campanati.
 Campanati uses his guile to rise through the ranks of the Catholic Church; Burgess uses him to illustrate the lust for power and what men will do to attain it.
 Power, sex and religion - the stage is set for a great read!

 Do you have any favourite opening lines from novels?